-- Clear vanilla extract helps give the cake more of that box-mix flavour, but you can use regular vanilla if you like.
+- Clear vanilla extract helps give the cake more of that box-mix flavor, but you can use regular vanilla if you like.

 - I used Sweetapolita’s I Believe sprinkle medley on the top of this cake, and made the flags out of birthday themed washi tape and bamboo skewers.

 - Try to use good quality dark chocolate in the frosting.
-It really makes a difference in flavour!
+It really makes a difference in flavor!
 I love Callebaut.